Can Joint Bankruptcy Provide Relief From Marital Debt?

 Bankruptcy clients with mortgage payments have a choice.
 If they can afford to maintain the payments, possibly in a reorganized Chapter 13 payment plan, they can choose to keep the home and reaffirm the mortgage debt.
 Alternatively, some people choose to cancel the debt through Chapter 7 or Chapter 13 bankruptcy and surrender the home.

 It is important to discuss joint bankruptcy with an experienced attorney.
 Our lawyers have helped many couples find debt relief through bankruptcy, and we can talk you through your rights and options.
 One option is to file an individual bankruptcy for one spouse and keep the other spouse out of bankruptcy.
-This is useful when the nonfiling spouse has little or no debt or can manage their debt without bankruptcy help.
+This is useful when the spouse not filing for bankruptcy has little or no debt or can manage their debt without bankruptcy help.
 The other option is to file jointly in order to protect both spouses from debt and give bankruptcy relief to both spouses.
 Our experienced bankruptcy attorneys can help you decide which option is best.

-Joint Bankruptcy And Divorce
+Learn More About Joint Bankruptcy And Divorce

 If the couple is cooperative and in mutual agreement, we can represent both parties in a joint bankruptcy.
 This is much more convenient and cost-effective for many divorcing couples seeking bankruptcy relief, so long as there is no conflict of interest.
+If you have questions about joint bankruptcy or marital debt, we invite you to call 231-527-9595 or contact us online.